UPDATE: Approximately 1 month after highlighting the lack of HTTPS, the affected IT security consulting company started to use HTTPS.

 The stories infosec companies tell

 If you look through a few popular security surveys and reports covering Information Security, you will find a lot of blame towards users and calling them the weakest link, but mainly you’ll see much emphases that businesses should make security “a top priority”.
 Security companies all around seem to drive fear and anxiety to businesses.
-I’m a part of the industry, but I don’t like that kind of behaviour.
-While many are driving this fear, they are often poorly prepared for the same targeted attacks.
+I work within the industry, but I don’t support that kind of behaviour.
+While many cyber security service providers are driving this fear, they are often poorly prepared for the same targeted attacks.

 I’ve seen a lot of security administrators in and outside of an InfoSec consulting company being obstructed from solving problems because of unnecessarily tedious procedures and corporate politics.
 In many cases, a 15 minutes fix takes one month to a year to be approved or never.
 This is one reason why some companies seem to be exploited because of slack security practices.
 Trying but being exploited doesn’t mean a business is bad or doesn’t care but not trying in the first place doesn’t get you much empathy.